Home Legal Product Disclosure Statement

 We do not pay interest on Advance Payments.

-IMPORTANT: You should not enter into a Forward Contract if you are unable or unwilling to provide an Advance Payment of between 5% and 10% of the value of the transaction with the possibility of one or more further Advance Payments being requested at any time prior to the Maturity Date.
+IMPORTANT: You should not enter into a Forward Contract if you are unable or unwilling to provide an Advance Payment of up to 10% of the value of the transaction with the possibility of one or more further Advance Payments being requested at any time prior to the Maturity Date.
 If we ask you to pay an Advance Payment at any time and you fail to do so, we may Terminate your Forward Contract without prior notice.

 6.7 Terminating Transactions